[ Spots ] [ Back to nwkite.com ]

 Inept_Fun:

-"Also, right below the very edge of the outer sandbar there is that horrible place where the current of the Hood River meets the current of the columbia.
-That is the real black hole and if you get stuck there, you will be stuck you cannont swim outta that hole so watch out for that."
+"Also, right below the very edge of the outer sandbar there is that horrible place where the current of the Hood River meets the current of the Columbia.
+That is the real black hole and if you get stuck there, you will be stuck you cannot swim outta that hole so watch out for that."

 Matt:

-"1) The Marina sandbar is not a legitimate launching land landing zone and it is super important to be aware of the families utilizing that area if you end up down there (ie drop your kite in the water outside the kiddy zone rather than coming in hot to the beach and expecting someone to catch your kite when you end up downwind.
+"1) The west end of the Marina beach and grass is not a legitimate launching land landing zone and it is super important to be aware of the families utilizing that area.

 4) I think you handled "better riding upwind" well.
 It is really a more advanced riding area (more difficult getting rescued if something goes wrong, no good landing spots, much larger swell, frequently higher winds than the sandbar, narrower channel, etc etc) and as such those that can make it up there and be able to ride safely will without directions and hints and those that cant hopefully will stay around the sandbar.